strapi/strapi/docs/3.0.0-beta.x/api-reference/reference.md

 ## strapi.plugins

-Returns an object of plugins available in the project.
+Returns an object of plugins available within the project.
 Each plugin object contains the associated controllers, models, services and configurations.

 ## strapi.query

-This utility function allows to bind a model to queries (mongooe or booksehlf) methods.
+This utility function allows to bind models with query functions specific to each ORM (e.g: `mongoose` or `booksehlf`).
 For more details, see the [Queries section](../guides/queries.md).

 ## strapi.reload